 Our Stroke Helpline is a place for information and support.
-If you’re a stroke survivor, know someone who has had a stroke, work in stroke or want to know how to prevent a stroke, please get in touch.
+If you or someone you know has been affected by stroke or you want to know more information on how to reduce your risk of a stroke, please get in touch.

 Call our Stroke Helpline now on 0303 3033 100 or email firstname.lastname@example.org